 Size and Weight

 One defining feature of large rabbits is their size.
 These breeds can range from 10 to over 25 pounds, making them significantly larger than their smaller counterparts.
 The substantial size adds to their visual appeal and creates a commanding presence.
+Pet sitters should be prepared to handle rabbits of this size safely and comfortably.

 Temperament